 12. This last year, have I had opportunities at work to learn and grow?

-Conclusion: For a company to succeed it's always good to look for and hire the most talented people, who can be difficult to manage, but certainly are winning-horses.
+For a company to succeed, it's always good to look for and hire the most talented people, who can be difficult to manage but are certainly winning horses.
 They will challenge everyone in the organization in every manner as they carve a "career" for themselves.
-The challenge therefore is to go out finding talented people rather than mediocre people who are only a drag on you as a "boss/manager" and the organization as a whole.
-Talented people will also make the managements and the leadership think, hard to engage them and to also get the best out of them.
-Such people will quit anyway once they feel satiated, but they will certainly level a mark and a legacy to carry forward.
-It can also become a "benchmark" practice for the organization as far as Talent Acquisition and Talent Development is concerned.
+The challenge, therefore, is to go out finding talented people rather than mediocre people who are only a drag on you as a "boss/manager" and the organization as a whole.
+Talented people will also make the management and leadership think hard to engage them and to also get the best out of them.
+Such people will quit anyway once they feel satiated, but they will certainly leave a mark and a legacy to carry forward.
+It can also become a "benchmark" practice for the organization as far as Talent Acquisition and Talent Development are concerned.
 Successful companies take pride in this aspect.